 Dr. Susan O’Brien followed her life-long aspirations of becoming a veterinarian.

 She graduated from the Atlantic Veterinary College in 2010 with a Doctor of Veterinary Medicine degree.
 She is a 2006 graduate of Sweet Briar College in Virginia with a Bachelor of Science degree in Biology.

-In her final year of veterinary school, Dr. O’Brien completed a rotation in an impoverished Peru village treating dogs, cats, donkeys and horses.
+In her final year of veterinary school, Dr. O’Brien completed a rotation in a rural Peruvian village treating dogs, cats, donkeys and horses.
 It started a drive to continue philanthropic efforts and volunteerism throughout her career.
-She has volunteered at a humane society in Ohio and at an organization that trains and then donates service dogs to those in need performing their routine surgeries.
-She loves to give her time to educate on various topics of animal health and has teamed up with the local 4-H and rodeo clubs with lecture topics through spring of 2017.

 Following veterinary school, Dr. O’Brien completed a year-long extensive internship at a mixed animal practice in her native Ohio.
 She stayed on as an associate veterinarian at this practice for two years once she completed the internship in July of 2011.
 A lot of her focus during this time was general medicine and emergency care of horses, dogs and cats.
 She made the move to Colorado and began working at a small animal veterinary clinic while she developed her business.